Police release disturbing picture of day care worker dangling 5-year-old by her ankle

 The 5-year-old appeared frightened, kept her eyes closed or covered and attempted to curl up into a fetal position while the assault took place, police said.

-At one point, she attempted to get away from the other students but they continued to bully her by grabbing her and holding her down, according to police.
+At one point, she tried to get away from the other students but they continued to bully her by grabbing her and holding her down, according to police.

 During the video, Tennant is also shown picking the girl up by her right ankle, carrying her upside down and placing her back on a rug in a classroom at the day care.